Contemporary knowledge about God, Evolution, and the meaning of human life.

 In other words, we have to learn to love each other, all beings, the entire Creation — as God loves.
 Only then can we merge into Him and become Him, a Part of Him.

 God constantly tells people about this Mergence [20-22,25].
-In the Bhagavad Gita, in particular, there are the following words of God: “Direct your thoughts to Me, submerge yourself as a consciousness into Me — verily then you will live in Me!”.
-Jesus said the same to His disciples (it is written in The Book of Thomas the Contender Writing to the Perfect of Apostle Thomas): through our religious efforts we must merge with the King (that is with God-the-Father) forever .
+In the Bhagavad Gita, for example, there are the following words of God: “Direct your thoughts to Me, submerge yourself as a consciousness into Me — verily then you will live in Me!”.
+Jesus said the same to His disciples (it is written in The Book of Thomas the Contender Writing to the Perfect of the Apostle Thomas): through our religious efforts we must merge with the King (that is with God-the-Father) forever .
 The same was taught by Babaji and is being taught now by Sathya Sai Baba [20-22,25,34,41,42,60, and others].

 So the Teachings of Jesus Christ and the Avatars working in India and in other countries agree in what concerns both the final Goal as They define it and the methodology of spiritual progress.
 These Teachings of different Avatars complement one another very well.
 The same truths are expressed in them in slightly different languages and this helps us to comprehend them.